optimisticlucio/powerdown-wiki/concept/servers.md

 BelongsTo int NOT NULL FOREIGN KEY REFERENCES Post(ID)
 ```

-The File database will be a R2 Cloudflare database.
+File will be on Cloudflare's R2.
 They allow up to 10GB for free per month which is very nice.

 ArtToArtist will associate the items in Post with their creators.